9S: Conception

-Game designer Yoko Taro started creating Nier: Automata by started from the final fight scene between the androids 9S and A2.
-He then envisioned the main storyline including why they were fighting and thus had to empathize with the cat.
-In developing the character, Yoko Taro decided to show 9S broken and A2 a more justice fighter.
+Game designer Yoko Taro began creating Nier: Automata by starting from the final fight scene between the androids 9S and A2.
+He then envisioned the main storyline, including why they were fighting, and thus had to make people empathize with the characters.
+In developing the characters, Yoko Taro decided to portray 9S as broken and A2 as a more just fighter.
 Believing the gamers would not care for 9S's character, he kept writing the story to balance their stories and how they go from playable characters to mysterious and uncontrollable.
-In the end, Yoko Taro was glad with 9S's characterization and external reactions to it.
-9S was designed by lead character artist Akihiko Yoshida, known for his work on Final Fantasy XII and Bravely Default.
-Yoshida was brought in following feedback on the original game's character designs and original illustrator D.K's unavailability following an elbow injury.
-For his work, Yoshida was given a guideline of sleek black designs.
-9S's early character designs were fairly consistent with his final appearance beyond color variations.
+In the end, Yoko Taro was glad about 9S's characterisation and external reactions to it.
+When it came to the main story, 9S and 2B were highly influenced by the television anime series Neon Genesis Evangelion.

 In contrast to the darker narrative of Drakengard, Yoko decided that 2B and 9S deserved a happy ending, due to his belief that their experiences in Automata had "cleansed" the androids of their transgressions.
-Yoko considers the story of 2B complete with Automata, believing the narrative should not be continued.
+Yoko considered the story of 2B was completed with Automata, believing the narrative should not be continued.
 However, for a later tribute concert, he wrote an audio play epilogue to Automata featuring 2B and 9S, a different method than the original Nier's epilogue, which is described in a game guide.
 In the case of Nier: Automata, Yoko Taro wants to make it obvious that 9S and 2B kill many enemies, and eventually kill each other over and over again.
 In that sense, Yoko Taro wants to think that they were both punished for the sins they committed.
-So he then thought that the ending should be one that gives them a chance to cleanse their sins and gives them a sense of hope.
-For the final boss battle in which the player chooses between 9S and A2, the developers considered removing character abilities based on their choice but decided against it.
+He then thought that the ending should be one that gives them a chance to cleanse their sins and a sense of hope.
+For the final boss battle, in which the player chooses between 9S and A2, the developers considered removing character abilities based on their choice but decided against it.

+9S was designed by lead character artist Akihiko Yoshida, known for his work on Final Fantasy XII and Bravely Default.
+Yoshida was brought in following feedback on the original game's character designs and the original illustrator D.K's unavailability following an elbow injury.
+For his work, Yoshida was given a guideline of sleek black designs.
+9S's early character designs were fairly consistent with his final appearance, outside of colour variations.